gigalixir/gigalixir-cli/docs/source/main.rst

 At this point, your app is running.
 The Kubernetes ingress controller is routing traffic from your host to the appropriate pods and terminating SSL/TLS for you automatically.
 For more information about how SSL/TLS works, see :ref:`how-tls-works`.

-If at any point, the deploy fails, we rollback to the last know good release.
+If at any point, the deploy fails, we rollback to the last known good release.

 .. _how-tls-works: